FlexMaxxers/general_scripts/README.md

 # general_scripts
-A repo of general scripts used on machines
+A repo of general scripts used on stations at Burgundy.